Kyoto bonfire festival held on smaller scale amid pandemic

 In the Gozan no Okuribi festival, held every year on Aug.
 16, firewood arranged in the shape of symbols and kanji characters is set on fire on mountains.

-The religious ritual is meant to send off the spirits of ancestors that have visited their descendents during the Bon holiday period.
+The religious ritual is meant to send off the spirits of ancestors that have visited their descendants during the Bon holiday period.

 This year’s event was held with a smaller number of bonfires than usual.